janakanuwan/CS3249-2020-React-Exercise/README.md

         this.decreaseStrength = this.decreaseStrength.bind(this);
     }

-    // fucntions to handle clicks
+    // functions to handle clicks
     increaseStrength(e) {
         // TODO
         console.log(e);